awcchungster/BondBuying/README.md

 To find the list of current treasury bills for sale, you'll need extract a CSV file from your broker's data.
 The format should be as follows

-    "cusip, coupon, maturity date, available quantity (in thousands), price (on the 100), YTM (yield to maturity)"
+    "CUSIP, Coupon, Maturity Date, Available Quantity (in thousands), Price (on the 100), YTM (yield to maturity)"

 If you have a Schwab account, this tool already has that completed.
 You can save the treasury search results to feed to this algorithm.
 Visit the `https://client.schwab.com/Areas/Trade/FixedIncomeSearch/FISearch.aspx/Treasuries` after logging in, and select the maturity date from this month to one year from now.
 Save the page html.
 Repeat for each page of bonds.
 Run `java -jar bond_ladder.jar parseSchwabBondsPage file1.html file2.html`.
 Additional files can be appended in the same format.